ibealec/hooked-with-angular/README.md

 ![./assets/images/app-module.png](./assets/images/app-module.png)

 * Up next is the App component.
 This is our main component, where we will later link to other components from.
-Make sure to point out the naming convention for components (Camel Case) and hyphens for file names.
+Make sure to point out the PascalCase naming convention for components and kebab-case for file names.

 ![./assets/images/app-component.png](./assets/images/app-component.png)